While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Stable and Unstable Domains

-The previous result guarantees that the process, after crossing $S_1$, enters a deflationary region in a precise sense.
-Such a deflationary region will correspond to depressed ETH expectations or collateral levels or increased expectations around liquidation or deleveraging costs.
+The previous result guarantees that the process, after crossing $S_1$, enters a deflationary regime in a precise sense.
+This deflationary regime can be triggered by the factors affecting $S_1$, such as any of the following: shocks to collateral levels, increased expectations around deleveraging costs, or depressed ETH expectations.
+Similarly to the results above, in real applications, these stopping times can be used by stablecoin stakeholders as indicators that the local regime is changing and to statistically estimate the probable lengths of such deleveraging spirals.

+The intuition behind deleveraging spirals is illustrated in Figure~\ref{fig:delev_spiral_illustrate}.
+In an equilibrium, the stablecoin supply is matched to demand.
+As a first wave of speculator liquidations occur, whether voluntary deleveraging or automated by the protocol, collateral is used to repurchase the stablecoin to reduce the supply.
+In an imperfectly elastic market, this causes an imbalance in demand relative to supply, and an increase in stablecoin price is needed to reduce demand.
+This has an amplifying effect, however, in follow-on rounds of liquidations: more collateral is needed to reduce supply by the same amount because of the increased stablecoin price, and each round of liquidations continues to increase the stablecoin price.